Jevuska/stt2-extension-add-terms/README.md

 Manage your terms better, add terms into single post manually, get terms via referrer, and save them as post meta.
 Search the terms that relevant of post content as well as WordPress search default algorithm.

 #### Features
- * Save terms as postmeta ( private meta_key )
+ * Save terms as postmeta ( private meta_key ).
- * Manual input terms into postmeta
+ * Manual input terms into postmeta.
- * Get terms via referrer ( ajax or PHP )
+ * Get terms via referrer ( ajax or PHP ).
+ * Better terms characters input.
- * Characters length of terms is min 4 and max 70
+ * Characters length of terms is min 4 and max 70.
- * Show terms list in front end ( ajax or html )
+ * Show terms list in front end ( ajax or html ).
- * General settings, multiple widgets, and shortcode
+ * General settings, multiple widgets, and shortcode `[stt2extat]`.
- * Terms stats
+ * Terms stats.
- * Manual or scheduling to delete unused terms
+ * Manual or scheduling to delete unused terms.
- * Convert text of terms into link ( post or search link )
+ * Convert text of terms into link ( post or search link ).
- * Easy setup search link structure under options permalink page
+ * Easy setup search link structure under options permalink page.
- * Hook `wp_head` on search page to include canonical rel, and add meta no robots if no posts found
+ * Hook `wp_head` on search page to include canonical rel, and add meta no robots if no posts found.
- * Set 404 page by hook pre_get_posts on search page if term is not allowed or empty ( as note, Headers status code is 200, not 404 )
+ * Set 404 page by hook `pre_get_posts` on search page if term is not allowed or empty ( as note, Headers status code is 200, not 404 ).
- * More features and filters available ( see: [ Plugin page ](http://www.jevuska.com/2015/06/28/injeksi-manual-keyword-add-onsextension-plugin-seo-searchterms-tagging-2/ "Plugin page") )
+ * More features and filters available ( see: [ Plugin page ](http://www.jevuska.com/2015/06/28/injeksi-manual-keyword-add-onsextension-plugin-seo-searchterms-tagging-2/ "Plugin page") ).

 #### Requirement
  * jQuery latest version
- * WordPress version 4.4
+ * WordPress min version 4.4
- * PHP Server version 7.0
+ * PHP Server min version 7.0

 #### Package
  * The excerpt preview of terms result is supported by Plugin Search Excerpt by Scott Yang